State / Territory Benefits - New York

 General Information: For information on possible health care treatment and benefits information and applications, contact the New York State Division of Veterans' Affairs toll-free hotline at:

-Sporting Licenses Under the Patriot Plan: Free hunting/big game, free fishing and free trapping licenses are available to NYS residents who have the appropriate Sportsmen Education and are active (full or part time status) Service members of the military.
+Sporting Licenses Under the Patriot Plan: Free hunting, fishing and trapping licenses are available to NYS residents who have the appropriate Sportsmen Education and are active (full or part time status) Service members of the military.

-Eligibility: NYS Residents who are members of the New York National Guard, U.S. Reserve Forces, or full time Active duty stationed outside NY who will be in NY for no longer than 30 days for either leave or furlough.
+Eligibility: NYS Residents who are members of the New York National Guard, U.S. Reserve Forces, or full time Active duty stationed outside NY who will be in NY on leave or furlough for 30 days or less.

 - The applicant must be a Gold Star Parent (as defined in 10 USC 1126)